checkedc/checkedc/tests/dynamic_checking/README.md

 ## Similar Tests

-There are 3 (6 including their optimised verisons) different duplicated tests, each for a different kind of l-value.
+There are 7 different groups of tests of bounds checking, with each group covering a different kind of l-value-producing expression.
+Each group has its own subdirectory:
-- `deref-arith-check.c` and `deref-arith-check-opt.c`
-- `deref-check.c` and `deref-check-opt.c`
-- `subscript-check.c` and `subscript-check-opt.c`
+- `deref-arith-check`.
+This is for `*` applied to pointer arithmetic expressions.
+- `deref-arrow-check`.
+This is for `*` applied to member accesses using the `->` operator.
+- `deref-check`.
+This is for `*`  applied to variables.
+- `deref-dot-check`.
+This is for `*` applied to member accesses using the `.` operator.
+- `subscript-arrow-check`.
+This is for `[]` applied member accesses using the `->` operator.
+- `subscript-check`.
+This is for `[]` applied array variables.
+- `subscript-dot-check`.
+This is for `[]` applied member accesses using the `.` operator.

+We still need to write tests for `.` where the base expression requires a bounds check and `->`, where the `->` incorporates a bound check.

-Each of these is duplicated for the following operators applied to these kinds of
+Within a subdirectory, each test is duplicated for the following operators applied to the l-value expression:
-l-values:
-- `increment` applies `++` (post-increment) to the l-value
+- `increment.c` applies `++` (post-increment) to the l-value
-- `read` reads the lvalue (aka does an "l-value conversion")
+- `read.c` reads the lvalue (aka does an "l-value conversion")
-- `compound-assign` applies compound assignment (such as `+=`, `-=`) to the l-value
+- `compound-assign.c` applies compound assignment (such as `+=`, `-=`) to the l-value
-- `write` assigns into the l-value with `=`
+- `write.c` assigns into the l-value with `=`

+Each of these tests has an unoptimized and optimized version.
+The optimized version ends in `-opt.c'

-This results in 24 total tests at the current count.
-As we add more l-value kinds this value will increase.
-We chose not to use the C preprocessor for this at this time.
+This results in 56 total tests at the current count.We chose not to use the C preprocessor for this at this time.

 *Note:* do not use the words "install", "setup", "update" in test names where the files